Fire Pit Safety

 Consider your neighbours

 - Smoke from fire pits can cause adverse health effects in some people.
 Be aware of neighbours that may be negatively impacted to exposure of smoke from outdoor fire pits and follow the bylaws related to smoke.

 - Before using your fire pit, familiarize yourself with optimal wind conditions and take precautions to prevent smoke from disturbing your neighbors.

 - High wind speeds may send smoke long distances or pose a fire hazard.

 - Low wind speeds won’t easily disperse smoke and can contribute to poor air quality.

 - Placing a metal grill/screen on top of the fire pit reduces the flame's size and helps prevent sparks and embers from escaping and igniting nearby materials.

-- Be aware of the amount noise you are making and be sure to follow the noise bylaw.
+- Be aware of the amount noise you are making and be sure to follow the Community Standards Bylaw.
 Quiet hours are between 10 p.m. and 7 a.m.
 Monday to Saturday and between 10 p.m. and 9 a.m. on Sundays and Holidays.

 Burn it where you buy it